boboru/image-search-lance/README.md

 ## Usage Example

+### 0. Initialize LanceDB

+Put your images in the `imgs` directory.
+Or change the `IMAGE_DIR` in the `app/config.py`.

 LanceDB will initialize automatically when the application starts.
-The default table is "images" containing 328 images with embeddings and IVF-PQ index.
+The default table is `images` containing 328 images with embeddings and IVF-PQ index.

 ### 1. Upload an Image